subhojit777/imag/doc/src/09010-contributing.md

 [a "Signed-off-by: " line](https://stackoverflow.com/questions/1962094/what-is-the-sign-off-feature-in-git-for).
 By adding that line, you agree to our
 [developer certificate of origin](#developer-certificate-of-origin).
+If you do not add the "Signed-off-by: " line, I cannot take your patch, sorry.

 Once _I am_ okay with your patchset, I will submit it as PR in the github repository, so more people can review it and CI